June, July and August 2021

 Sunday Kids

-There are now no teachers available to attend to this and alternative arrangements are being put in place.
-This involves making class notes ready in case the need should arise.
+are being put in place.
+This involves making class notes ready in case the need

 The young person’s talk during Services will also go into abeyance and the Worship leader will have a talk ready to use if needed.
 This may be on readings other than those set in the lectionary for that Sunday.